-The brainstorming, their ability to spitball back and forth, is inspiring and what we look for in dealers.
+The brainstorming, and their ability to spitball back and forth, are inspiring and what we look for in dealers.
 Their cohesiveness as a team is really important and shows they are willing to work together toward a common goal, and that means their clients are approached in a way that makes them feel heard, seen, and taken care of.
-Even if things do come up, they are very solution driven.
+Even if things do come up, they are very solution-driven.

 How are you and Acoustic Architects working symbiotically to meet each other’s needs?

 As of right now, we’ve identified some upcoming projects and are seeing how we can work together to provide the resources they need.
 We only sell Josh through certified dealers, and they have gone through the certification.
 They are a really brilliant team.
 We’re seeing how we can better help them with those resources and for their clients.